Nakagami distribution: Parameter estimation

 and the value of m for which the derivative with respect to m vanishes is found by numerical methods including the Newton–Raphson method.

 It can be shown that at the critical point a global maximum is attained, so the critical point is the maximum-likelihood estimate of (m,σ).
-Because of the equivariance of maximum-likelihood estimation, one then obtains the MLE for Ω as well.
+Because of the equivariance of maximum-likelihood estimation, a maximum likelihood estimate for Ω is obtained as well.

-Generation
+Random variate generation

 The Nakagami distribution is related to the gamma distribution.

 In particular, given a random variable $Y \, \sim \textrm{Gamma}(k, \theta)$, it is possible to obtain a random variable $X \, \sim \textrm{Nakagami} (m, \Omega)$, by setting $k=m$, $\theta=\Omega / m$, and taking the square root of $Y$:

 Alternatively, the Nakagami distribution $f(y; \,m,\Omega)$ can be generated from the chi distribution with parameter $k$ set to $2m$ and then following it by a scaling transformation of random variables.
-That is, a Nakagami random variable $X$ is generated by a simple scaling transformation on a Chi-distributed random variable $Y \sim \chi(2m)$ as below.
+That is, a Nakagami random variable $X$ is generated by a simple scaling transformation on a chi-distributed random variable $Y \sim \chi(2m)$ as below.

-For a Chi-distribution, the degrees of freedom $2m$ must be an integer, but for Nakagami the $m$ can be any real number greater than 1/2.
-This is the critical difference and accordingly, Nakagami-m is viewed as a generalization of Chi-distribution, similar to a gamma distribution being considered as a generalization of Chi-squared distributions.
+For a chi-distribution, the degrees of freedom $2m$ must be an integer, but for Nakagami the $m$ can be any real number greater than 1/2.
+This is the critical difference and accordingly, Nakagami-m is viewed as a generalization of chi-distribution, similar to a gamma distribution being considered as a generalization of chi-squared distributions.

 History and applications

-The Nakagami distribution is relatively new, being first proposed in 1960.
+The Nakagami distribution is relatively new, being first proposed in 1960 by Minoru Nakagami as a mathematical model for small-scale fading in long-distance high-frequency radio wave propagation.
 It has been used to model attenuation of wireless signals traversing multiple paths and to study the impact of fading channels on wireless communications.